Formulaically Anticipated Quandaries…

 Do we have the whole ship?

 Yes!
-For the third consecutive year, we’re chartering the whole ship, which lets us do a bunch of neat things:
+For the fourth consecutive year, we’re chartering an entire ship, which lets us do a bunch of neat things:

 - Program whatever we want, whenever we want.
-With a full-ship charter, we no longer have to juggle and fit our programming around the rest of the passengers and their schedule.
+With a full-ship charter, we don’t have to juggle and fit our programming around the rest of the passengers and their schedules.
 Because we are the rest of the passengers!

 - Bring a wide variety of performers, gaming experts, authors, raconteurs, and creative/makerfolk of all stripes, both to entertain and for general mingling/chilling.

-- Take the ship wherever we want (within reason), including some off-the-beaten-path ports of call.
+- Take the ship wherever we want (within reason), including some less-visited ports of call.